Trainings and Workshops

 IPHA hosts an annual conference in partnership with the Iowa Environmental Health Association (IEHA).
 For many years this conference was named the Iowa Governor’s Conference on Public Health, but was re-named the Public Health Conference of Iowa in 2021 to reflect the public health work across governmental, non-profit, and other sectors to contribute to public health outcomes in Iowa.

-The Public Health Conference of Iowa is held annually in April and consists of keynote speakers, concurrent breakout sessions, poster presentations, an exhibit hall, and opportunities to connect with public health colleagues and friends, new and old.
+The Public Health Conference of Iowa is held annually in spring and consists of keynote speakers, concurrent breakout sessions, poster presentations, an exhibit hall, and opportunities to connect with public health colleagues and friends, new and old.
 PHCI specific updates can be found in PHCI’s dedicated Facebook page in addition to IPHA’s social media and communications.

 Third Thursdays with IPHA